-In case of the possibility of disaster, there is an interest in buying more risk-free assets, its price goes up, and the risk-free rate decreases.
-The second panel shows that the model-based risk-free rate is decreasing in the probability of disaster.
-Clearly, in case of very high disaster probability, there is no interest in the risky asset, so that the equity premium increases as compensation to cover the additional risk.
-The third panel shows that the model-based equity premium is an increasing function of the disaster probability.
-Moreover, in line with Barro (2006), the equity premium is a decreasing function of risk aversion, γ .
+its price goes up, and the risk-free rate decreases.
+The second panel shows that the modelbased risk-free rate is decreasing in the probability of disaster.
+Clearly, in case of a very high probability of disaster state, there is no interest in the risky asset, so the equity premium increases as compensation to cover the additional risk.
+The third panel shows that the modelbased equity premium is an increasing function of the disaster probability.
+Moreover, in line with Barro (2006), the equity premium is a decreasing function of risk aversion, $\gamma$ .
+In what follows, the paper presents the estimation of exogenous dividend growth and its parameters used in the calibration exercise.